bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/node-docs-complete.md

 Other flags you'll commonly use are

 -   `r+` open the file for reading and writing, if file don't exist it won't be created.
+-
 -   `w+` open the file for reading and writing, positioning the stream at the beginning of the file.
-The file is created if not existing
+The file is create -
 -   `a` open the file for writing, positioning the stream at the end of the file.
 The file is created if not existing

 -   `a+` open the file for reading and writing, positioning the stream at the end of the file.
 The file is created if not existing